Phy-David-Zhang/phy-david-zhang.github.io/Structure-of-Physics.md

 ### Introduction

-This document illustrates the methodology and the construction of fundamental theory of Physics.
+This document illustrates the methodology and the construction of the fundamental theory of Physics.
 We show how to derive a physical theory based solely on mathematical requirements on self-consistency (symmetric principle).
-However, it should be claimed that this may only represent the opinions of some theoretical physicists, which means it may not be a widely accepted view towards fundamental theory of Physics.
-Thus, discussions are welcomed.
+Under this framework, all classical theories are placed within a Universal Dynamics.
+The main body is written in an inspirational and revealing style.
+Consult the appendix for mathematical constructions and supplementary explications.

 ### Document